 “Well bridges is very important to me because I get to build a close relationship with my senior.
 It teaches me to help someone else other than myself, helps me learn to have more patience, and being with my senior at bridges helps me focus on being in the moment.
 Bridges is a safe and sacred place with no judgement and where everybody accepts everyone and has a lot of fun while doing it.
 Bridges also helps me and many others build and fix trust issues by building that relationship with the senior.
 The bridges program helps us learn manners and respect towards others.
 And personally I just love participating in bridges.”

 Partridge Creek Farm

 GLRC and Partridge Creek Farm have created a partnership that provides the adolescents with experience and education in farming, sustainability, and building a healthier community.
-With the help of Partridge Creek Farm the clients participate in projects that include gathering maple syrup, a greenhouse initiative, and a courtyard garden.
+With the help of Partridge Creek Farm the clients participate in projects that include gathering maple syrup, a hoop house, and a courtyard garden.